British Pharmacological Society: Eminent pharmacologists

 Members of the society awarded the Nobel Prize in Physiology or Medicine include Black, Dale and Vane.

 Fellows of the society

 Fellowships (FBPhS) of the society are awarded to members who have made significant contributions to both the study of pharmacology and the Society.
 A full list of Fellows is available here.
 Honorary Fellowships (HonFBPhS) are awarded to member or non-members for distinguished and sustained leadership role in Pharmacology.
 Fellows and Honorary Fellows use the post-nominal FBPhS.
-Notable honorary fellows include:
+Notable current honorary fellows include: